 Additional steps such as In Development, In testing, Planned can be added to the Kanban board based on the requirements.
 Unlike Scrum boards, Kanban boards may involve many teams and even the whole organization.

 In software development projects, visual mapping is the first step of a Kanban approach.
 The team creates a value stream map as a Kanban Board to manage the processes.

 Limit the Work in Progress

-A large number of studies prove that multitasking cause inefficiency in the production system.
-For example, if a programmer was working on two code writing tasks that should take four hours each, due to the multitasking, total completion duration may be more than eight hours.
+A large number of studies prove that multitasking causes inefficiency in the production system.
+For example, if a programmer was working on two code writing tasks that should take four hours each, due to the multitasking, the total completion duration may be more than eight hours.
 Kanban methodology limits the number of tasks to be done at each step to prevent the inefficiency caused by multi-tasking.

 Kanban approach seeks to pull more work from the upstream process.
 Kanban card signals for more work to pull based on the limits for the “Limit Work in Progress” that are defined for each step.

 Make Policies Explicit

 All the process Kanban Methodology should be based on policies.
-Some of the policies are under control of the project team, other policies are ordered by the management.
-Making the policies explicit prevents confusion regarding to work rules.
+Some of the policies are under the control of the project team, other policies are ordered by the management.
+Making the policies explicit prevents confusion regarding work rules.

 Kanban methodology aims to maintain continuous improvement within the production system.
 It is every team member’s business to improve the system by sharing thoughts.
 All the team members should adopt Kaizen and think about the improvements to be made.